effectfully/inference-in-agda/UnificationInAgda.lagda.md

 So the `ToFun _As _B =?= ℕ -> ℕ -> ℕ` unification problem does not have a single solution and hence can't be solved by Agda.

-However Agda sees that `zipN _+_` is applied to two vectors and the result is also a vector and since in the type signature of `zipN`:
+However Agda sees that `zipN _+_` is applied to two vectors and the result is also a vector and since in the type signature of `zipN`

     zipN : ∀ {As B n} -> ToFun As B -> ToVecFun As B n

-the types of arguments and result are computed from `ToVecFun As B n`, we have the following unification problem:
+the types of the arguments and the result are computed from `ToVecFun As B n`, we have the following unification problem:

     ToVecFun _As _B _n =?= Vec ℕ m -> Vec ℕ m -> Vec ℕ m